QubitPi/packer-plugin-qubitpi/.web-docs/components/provisioner/docker-mailserver/README.md

   be helpful to a user.
 See https://www.packer.io/docs/provisioner/null -->

-The kong-api-gateway provisioner is used to provisioner Packer builds.
+The docker-mailserver provisioner is used to provision Packer builds for docker-mailserver AMI.

 <!-- Provisioner Configuration Fields -->